 4. Data leaks are usually down to three types: the careless, the clueless and the malicious.
 Cover these off on your security protection and you are eliminating the majority of risk that affects companies.

 5. Establish a clear policy for document security in the workplace and ensure that all employees understand it.

 6. Highly confidential data should be pinned down and accessed only on a need-to-know basis.

-7. Put security options in place that prohibits changes being made to documents unless authorized.
+7. Put security options in place that prohibits changes being made to documents unless authorised.

-8. Even if you ban certain file sharing programs, some people might still try and install them.
+8. Even if you ban certain file sharing programmes, some people might still try and install them.
 It is important to monitor and audit your network on a regular basis.
-Scan activity logs on a daily basis to check for any authorized activity on the network.
+Scan activity logs on a daily basis to check for any unauthorised activity on the network.

 9. Don’t forget having secure file sharing in place can improve your bottom line as it significantly reduces the risk of losing sensitive business information as well as financial vulnerabilities linked to failing to comply with laws and regulations.

 By making security your goal and establishing exactly the level of security you need in place for file sharing and collaboration you can stop worrying about security threats and get on with the job in hand – running a successful business that can take full advantage of growth opportunities.